Welcome to 47th Utah Asian Festival

 Our event benefits all Utahns, offering a glimpse at how traditional practices have been preserved and upheld in our state.

-Our festival not only connects new Americans, immigrants, and refugees to more historic ethnic groups in our state, but also brings our diverse Asian ethnic communities together collectively.
+This festival not only connects new Americans, immigrants, and refugees to the more historic ethnic groups in our state, but also brings our diverse ethnic communities together.

-Our celebration is an opportunity for all to have a reunion with old friends, make new ones, meet our various communities, leaders, and elders, and seek new opportunities to be involved and support our diverse Utah Asian communities.
+Our celebration is an opportunity for all to reunite with old friends; build new friendships; meet our various communities, leaders, and elders; and seek new opportunities to be involved and support our diverse Utah Asian communities.

 Mission and History

 In 1978, the Asian Association of Utah board of directors hosted the inaugural Utah Asian Festival at the Salt Palace demonstrating unity in our community and showcasing the wealth of traditions and culture of our Asian American communities through performances, exhibits, and food.
 The festival was the answer to the board of directors’s goals 1) to unify our diverse Asian American communities consisting of historic ethnic groups (Chinese, Japanese, Filipino, etc) in Utah with our new, incoming refugee populations as a result of the wars in Southeast Asia (Vietnamese, Khmer, Laotian, Hmong, etc); 2) to uplift our communities on a statewide platform because previously, each ethnic organization were hosting their own smaller, ethnic-specific community festivals; and 3)to educate the general public about the diversity, experiences, and contributions of Asian Americans in Utah.